 Hematological Reactions

 - Rare reports of pancytopenia, including aplastic anemia, have been reported with TNF blockers.
 Medically significant cytopenia has been infrequently reported with adalimumab products.
-Consider stopping CYLTEZO if significant hematologic abnormalities occur.
+Consider stopping Adalimumab-adbm if significant hematologic abnormalities occur.

 Congestive Heart Failure